Nurofen for Children contains ibuprofen, to provide fast and effective relief of pain and fever reduction in infants and children.

 - Always read the label

-The recommended dose of Nurofen for Children varies depending on the weight and age of your child.
-Start by selecting the right product for your child’s age range.
-Then, check the dosing guide on the back of the pack to determine the right dose for your child’s age and weight.
+The recommended dose of Nurofen for Children varies depending on the weight of your child.
+Start by selecting the most appropriate product for your child, then check the dosing guide on the back of the pack to determine the right dose for your child’s age and weight.

 Doses should be given every 6–8 hours, as needed, with a maximum of 3 doses in 24 hours.